marcov64/Lsd/Readme.txt

 ./add-shortcut.sh 32

-If you get an error when trying to execute the above commands, please make sure the respective files are set as executable (use terminal command "chmod +x *.sh" in the installation directory).

 To run LMM from a system shell, please open a terminal in the installation directory (or use your graphical file browser) and execute:

 ./lmm